 Clyde Gridley stated Gridley’s in 1975.
 Seeking to revolutionize the barbecue-experience, he added white tablecloths and tuxedoed servers.
 But after the tragic death of the young Mr. Gridley, the restaurant floundered for several decades.

-Though only in the barbecue business for two years, Mr. Walker has high-hopes for this once-cherished Memphis institution.
+Though only in the barbecue business since 2006, Mr. Walker has high-hopes for this once-cherished Memphis institution.
 Minus the tablecloths and tuxedoes, he aims to bring Gridley’s back to what its namesake started.